jvsriniv/pdsnd_github/README.md

     * washington.csv
 * bikeshare_1.py - This is the file that contains the Python code for data analysis of the above three data files.

-### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.